ff6347/analog-algorithm/README.md

 # Evaluation

+I was realy happy with the result i receved.
+The algorithm was explicated mostly right and looked like the images i had in mind. i could manage that the images do not all look the same but it is still clear that all the people who put the aloritm into execution had the same task.

+# Resume

 I think it was a very good exercise to practise express myself.
 It was neccesary to think about every single word.
-Is this information realy needed or can i remove this.
+Is this information realy needed or can i remove this?
+Can this sentence be more short and precise?
+Would i undestand this if i would read the instruction the first time?
-Keep things simple but not boring is one sentence wich describes this exercise the best in my eyes
+Keep things simple but not boring is one sentence wich describes this exercise the best in my eyes.